ai-driven-dev/ai-driven-dev-community/ressources/prompts/testing.md

 [[Test that should pass]]
 ```

-### Function implementation based on a test `:codeTestFirstImplementFunction`
+### Function implementation based on a test `:testFirstImplementFunction`

 ```text
 Write the function implementation for "[[function name]]" in order to make every tests pass.
 ```

-### Check function implementation based on unit testings `:codeTestingCheckFunctionImplementation`
+### Check function implementation based on unit testings `:testingCheckFunctionImplementation`

 ```text
 Check if this test is correctly implemented in the highlighted function.